-An amateur advocate.
-I've dedicated free time to learning all I can about wolves from reading material to seminars.
+Regin St Cry is an amateur advocate who has dedicated their free time to learning all t can about wolves, from reading material to seminars.

 The Wolf in the Forest